zacanger/niddesa/text/generated-translations/cullaniddesa/19-sinhala-google.md

 Extinguishing, Extinguishing the Great Inflammation, Commemorating the Great Grief of the Great Dhamma Flag Lifting.
 Searching Maharshini.
-Great Satipatthnas are a great combination The chiefs, the great senses, the great powers, the great bodhisattvas, the great The Noble Eightfold Path, the great goal, is the pursuit of immortal Nirvana Where is the Supreme Buddha, where is the Blessed One?
+Great Satipatthnas are a great combination The chiefs, the great senses, the great powers, the great bodhisattvas, the great The Noble Eightfold Path, the great goal, is the pursuit of immortal Nibbana Where is the Supreme Buddha, where is the Blessed One?
 The Mahasakyas are looking for where the Lord is and where the hells are Received, called Maharshi.
 Therefore the Brahman himself said.